 Cemetery fees and charges

-All intended interments, including the scattering of ashes, must be arranged through the Cemeteries Office so that it is registered by ourselves which is a legal obligation.
-This can be done directly or through the services of a Funeral Director.
+All intended interments, including the scattering of ashes, must be arranged through the Cemeteries Office.

 Obtaining the rights to a burial or cremated remains plot